AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 > _Recognizing diverse user accessibility needs and learning preferences strengthens innovation leadership.
 Reflective frameworks like Bloom’s Taxonomy support mentoring and continuous growth._

-- Inclusive design and accessibility are essential for equitable innovation impact.
+- Inclusive design and accessibility ensure everyone—including people with disabilities or diverse learning needs—can fully engage with content and tools.
+This includes thoughtful choices in typeface, color contrast, alt text, clear language, and layout to support screen readers and other assistive technologies.
 - Understanding varied learning styles—visual, auditory, reading/writing, and kinesthetic—improves communication and knowledge transfer.
 - Bloom’s Taxonomy provides a structured approach to learning objectives and reflective leadership. learning objectives and reflective leadership.